lengfeld/subpatch/README.internal.md

 every goes right, it's delted anyways.  and no "subpatch status" can be exected in between.

 Note: about concurrency.
-Supatch is no thread-safe.
+Supatch is no thread-safe/multi execution safe.
 But maybe we can make subpatch per subproject thread-safe/concurrent.
 E.g. unpack,download patch multi subprojects at once.

 Feedback from the unconference session at OSSE 2025:
 * work on git-submodules on upstream has stalled
-* can it be integrated into git
+* Question: can subpatch be integrated into git?
 * Idea of sem-ver for git-submodules or subpatch.
 * disk usage of superproject is an issue.
 E.g. when you have a upstream project that is integrated into multiple superprojects of your own.